 With a clear idea of what REST is and what RESTful means, there's only one last bit we need to clarify: what are APIs?

 An Application Programming Interface (API) is a set of rules that define how two pieces of software must communicate with each other.
-We can see it as a sort of contract that each part has to follow in order to transfer data between them.
+We can see it as a sort of contract that each part has to follow to transfer data between them.

 Cool!
 Now we have a decent understanding of all the concepts we need to finally define a RESTful API!